thomasjoshi/fastapi_vector_db/README.md

 ### Theoretical Considerations for High-Dimensional Data

-In computational geometry and machine learning literature, space-partitioning data structures like Ball Trees may face challenges with very high-dimensional data due to what's known as the "curse of dimensionality":
+Space-partitioning data structures like Ball Trees may face challenges with very high-dimensional data due to what's known as the "curse of dimensionality":

 1. **Branch Pruning**: As dimensionality increases, more branches of the tree may need to be explored during search operations.

 2. **Partition Efficiency**: The effectiveness of spatial partitioning can theoretically decrease in higher dimensions.

 3. **Distance Metrics**: Distance calculations become more computationally intensive with more dimensions.

-For applications using high-dimensional embeddings, performance testing would be recommended to determine the most efficient algorithm for your specific use case.

 ### Performance Evaluation